-For that reason, systemic lupus is a much more dangerous form of the disease than cutaneous lupus since it can result in serious organ damage as well as death.
+For that reason, systemic lupus is a much more dangerous form of the disease since it can result in serious organ damage as well as death.
 However, a case of cutaneous lupus may develop into the more deadly systemic lupus, although it is a problem that only occurs in roughly ten percent of all cases of cutaneous lupus.

-Of all cases of lupus that are diagnosed, seventy percent relate to cutaneous lupus or systemic lupus.
+Of all cases of lupus that are diagnosed, seventy percent relate to cutaneous or systemic lupus.
 Amongst that seventy percent, approximately fifty percent of the cases are systemic lupus and fifty percent are cutaneous lupus.

 If you think that you may be experiencing a case of this condition, it is important for you to speak with a qualified dermatologist or physician that is properly experienced when it comes to dealing with skin conditions such as cutaneous lupus.